thessem/zap-prettyconsole/README.md

 }
 ```

-This encoder was inspired by trying to parse multiple `github. com/pkg/errors/`
+This encoder was inspired by trying to parse multiple `github.com/pkg/errors/`
 errors, each with their own stack-traces.
 I am a big fan of error wrapping and
 error stack-traces, I am not a fan of needing to copy text out of my terminal to
 see what happened.